The MMM Checklist

 Marketing is complex.
 In order to have a good model, you need to make sure that you’re explicitly capturing the most important features of how marketing operates on eventual customers.

-A. Changing ROI Over Time
+A. Changing ROI over time

 • The channel changes its algorithm for serving ads (e.g., in response to iOS 14.5)